lists

 the test passes

-• I change the values in the list to see what would happen if an item is in there more than once
+• I change the values in the list to see what happens when an item is in there more than one time

 the terminal shows AssertionError